-- Many of the levels of Super Mario Bros. had the exact same hill, bush, and cloud repeating itself every three screen widths as Mario moves across each level.
+- Many of the levels of Super Mario Bros. have the exact same hill, bush, and cloud repeating itself every three screen widths as Mario moves across each level.

-- Wally Bear And The No Gang featured levels that looped several times.
+- Wally Bear and the NO!
+Gang features levels that loop several times.